 A traditional Punjabi dish made from mixed greens and spices, Sarson Ka Saag is a must-make if you love curry.
 Although it’s made from greens, this curry is packed with flavor.
 Mustard greens, spinach, and more are cooked with spicy chilis, garlic, onion, and ginger.
 Then, it’s topped with onion tempered in spices and garlic.
 This comforting curry by Jyothi Rajesh is perfect with brown rice and flatbread.

 12. Vegetable Bajji: Indian Tempura

 Source: Indian Tempura

-Vegetable bajji, colloquially known as Indian Tempura, are just thin slices of vegetables dipped in a crisp batter and deep-fried to golden brown perfection.
-This recipe by Tina Dawson is superbly delicious, easy enough to whip up on a whim and a perfect way to use up leftover pieces of vegetables that are too little to make anything else out of.
+Vegetable bhaji, colloquially known as Indian Tempura, are just thin slices of vegetables dipped in a crisp batter and deep-fried to golden brown perfection.
+This recipe by Tina Dawson is superbly delicious, easy enough to whip up on a whim, and a perfect way to use up leftover pieces of vegetables that are too little to make anything else out of.
 The batter is a mixture of chickpea flour and rice flour with the optional addition of baking soda, which gives it that amazing crispiness.

 13. Spicy Butternut Dal